mdreece/ChatGPT3-Blender_Addon/README.md

 !!!
 YOU WILL NEED YOUR OWN OPENAI API KEY !!! https://platform.openai.com/account/api-keys

 !!!
-FOR MIRCOSOFT WINDOWS OS ONLY !!!
+TESTED ON MIRCOSOFT WINDOWS OS ONLY !!!

 The ChatGPT-3 Integration Addon allows Blender users to generate text responses to a prompt using OpenAI's GPT-3 API.
 The generated response can be displayed in the Text Editor. (results may vary)